chandraraj0131/Personal-Projects/README.md

 # Personal-Projects
 No rules here, can be completely self-serving, or maybe involve others.
 Can also seemingly have no purpose or be completely unrelated to job or hobbies.

+## Horse Colic
+The dataset has 23 features and has a good mix of categorical and continuous features.
+It has a large number of features and instances with missing values, therefore understanding methods to replace these missing values and using it in modeling is made more practical in this treatment.
+Huge fraction of missing data (30%) is in fact a notable feature of this dataset.
+The data consists of attributes that are continuous, as well as categorical in type.
+Also, the presence of self-predictors makes working with this dataset instructive from a practical standpoint.

 ## Identif the Digits - MNIST